DivvyPayHQ/web-homework/hans.md

 ## TODO

-- Fix Apollo cache update issue where delelting a user does not trigger React to update
+- Fix Apollo cache update issue where deleting a user does not trigger React to update
 - Add charts to dashboard route

 ## React Front End: